 The exact amounts will depend on the custody arrangement.
 It can become very complex with durations as well as amounts because child support generally ends when the child reaches the age of 18 and this will affect the alimony amount.

 Spousal support can be complex and there are many exceptions to the rules.
 Experience in these matters is key to understanding the calculations and whether you may be one of the exceptions.

-The divorce lawyers at Spectrum Family Law in Vancouver are ready to listen to your situation and advise you of your legal options with spousal support/alimony during an initial consultation.
+The divorce lawyers at Spectrum Family Law in BC are ready to listen to your situation and advise you of your legal options with spousal support/alimony during an initial consultation.

 Our main hub for British Columbia is located in the heart of Vancouver.
 That said, we serve the entire province of BC.
 We have the infrastructure to work with any of our clients virtually — even the furthest regions of British Columbia.

 Call 778-452-0221 [toll free 1-877-402-1004] to get routed to the best representative to serve you or contact us online to schedule an appointment.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.

 Our offices are generally open 8:30 a.m.—4:30 p.m., Mon—Fri.